sajox/snurr/docs/documentation.md

 snurr = { git = "https://github.com/sajox/snurr.git"}
 ```

-With parallel feature enabled, new threads are spawned with parallel gateway, task and event "forks".
+With parallel feature enabled, new threads are spawned with parallel, inclusive, task and event forks.

 ```toml
 [dependencies]